Listen to page

 Perhaps the biggest challenge when transplanting African hair is in graft extraction.
 Because the roots are curvy, they are much more difficult to extract safely, and it can be necessary to use tools with a wider diameter in order to extract the grafts without causing damage.
 In patients with extremely tight curls, it can sometimes be the case that any type of extraction would risk damaging either the grafts or the skin in the surrounding area.
 In this case, the team would advise patients that it would be best not to continue the operation.
 It is normally possible to establish whether the patient would be suitable based on the photos sent during the initial consultation by WhatsApp or email.
 Under no circumstances would the team continue a procedure that they felt was not helpful for the patient.

 In patients with looser curls, it can be easier to transplant hair, but special care must still be taken.
-In particular, it is normally best to use FUE or FUE Sapphire when working with African hair, because the curved nature of African hair roots means that they can easily be damaged during the FUT procedure (which involves dividing a strip of harvested tissue) or DHI (which involves placing the grafts into a pen for implantation).
+In particular, it is normally best to use the FUE or FUT Techniques when working with African hair, because the curved nature of African hair roots means that they can easily be damaged during the DHI (which involves placing the grafts into a pen for implantation).

 Finally, it is important to note that as well as the difference in hair texture, people of African heritage normally have different hairlines to those of European descent, with African hairlines normally being straighter.
 It is important to take this into consideration in order to create a natural-looking result which is well-suited to the heritage and personal characteristics of each patient.